stupendoussuperpowers/witprox/README.md

 This repo provides a binary that runs transparent HTTP and TLS proxy servers that log request/response pairs to disk.

 The HTTP proxy is straightforward.
 For TLS, a trusted certificate is required.
-This binary can generate certificates that be added to the client machine's trusted store.
+This binary can generate certificates that can be added to the client machine's trusted store.

-TLS proxies use two TLS connecions: client <-> proxy <-> original target.
+TLS proxies use two TLS connecions: `client <-1-> proxy <-2-> original target`.
 This allows the proxy to decrypt and log traffic.
-The `goproxy` package handles a lot of MITM and TLS certificate management.
+The `goproxy` package handles most of the MITM for certificate management.

 Proxies are transparent so programs don't need modifications as long as any traffic intended for logging are redirected to the correct proxy ports.
 Some ways to achieve these are explored below.